notsage817/NY-taxi-trips-data/batch-processing/README.md

 # NY Taxi Trips — Batch Processing

 NYC's Taxi & Limousine Commission publishes monthly trip records for every yellow cab ride in the city.
-This project takes those raw files, cleans and enriches them locally, then hands them off to a cloud pipeline that loads everything into BigQuery — where analysts can query millions of trips, track revenue trends, and explore demand by zone.
+This project uses spark to batch-processed raw files and save them to BigQuery for further analytics.

 ---